-Let’s have a look at 9 tips that you can action to make your open day a roaring success.
+Let’s have a look at 9 open day marketing tips that you can action to make your open day a roaring success.

 Tip 1: Plan Ahead of Time

-Organising an effective open day takes time, so give yourself enough of it!
+Organising an effective open day and any open marketing for your school takes time, so give yourself enough of it!
 Agree your promotion strategy (use multiple channels for maximum exposure), check you have a healthy stock of prospectuses and other marketing materials (if you’re an independent school, a step by step guide to admissions could be useful) and save yourself the headache of a last-minute rush.

 Tip 2: Think like a parent

 If you’re a parent, then the chances are you’ve been to a school open day.
 What did you want to know?
 What did the prospective school have to do to satisfy your questions or concerns?
 An article by the BBC suggests that prospective parents should, among other things, ask to see the toilets (these won’t be the shiny new areas) and visit the school at the end of the day to look at behaviour.
 Parents’ decisions won’t be solely based on the open day experience, so consider all of your touch points.

 If you need help understanding your customer and what their motivations are for considering your school, take a look at our recent article for inspiration and a free Customer Persona template.

 Tip 3: Ensure everyone plays their part and understands the importance of open days

 Get your best students and your best staff on the job.
 They’re your ambassadors and you need them to show parents around and talk to them as part of school tours.